tuchandra/zebra/README.md

 Add dev tools (black, ruff, pyright); run black & ruff in pre-commit.
 Update some types.

 ## Definitions
+- "∧" is the boolean AND
+- "∨" is the boolean OR
+- a Clause is an "∨ of Literals"
-A CNF is an "∧ of ∨s," where the "∨" is over any Literal.
-Since an "∨ of Literals" is equivalently a Clause, a CNF is the "∧ of Clauses."
+- a CNF is an "∧ of Clauses," or equivalently an "∧ of ∨s" ("AND of ORs")

-A DNF is a "∨ of ∧s."
+A DNF, in contrast, is a "∨ of ∧s."
 The DNF is the *answer* to a SAT problem; a DNF of "A or B or C" reads that A, B, and C are all valid (satisfying) assignments.
 Converting a CNF to a DNF is therefore NP-hard, since from the DNF you can read off solutions to the CNF.

 > CNF is an ∧ of ∨s, where ∨ is over variables or their negations (literals); an ∨ of literals is also called a clause.
 DNF is an ∨ of ∧s; an ∧ of literals is called a term.